hasura/graphql-engine/docs/graphql/manual/guides/integrations/auth-guardian-jwt.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - On the left sidebar, click on "JWT Settings" and scroll down to "Configuration generator"
-- Chose either "Hasura" or "Hasura on Heroku"
+- Choose either "Hasura" or "Hasura on Heroku"

 The generated config has the following structure: